youkaimx/pulumi-infra-demo/README.md

 # An Introduction to Infrastructure as Code

+## Agenda
+- What is infrastrucuture and how does it changes in the cloud
+- What is Infrastructure as Code or IaC
+- How do you use IaC in your development workflow
+- An end to end example

 ## Infrastructure
 - Compute power, storage, networks are usually conceived as infrastructure, elements that support the use of software
 - More recently with the rise of the "as code" practices and the cloud, elements like permissions, network configuration and others are also considered infrastructure